Music Law Research Guide

 This is a nineteen-volume loose leaf publication which includes in-depth examinations of thousands of cases.
 Updated with supplements and revisions.
 Appendices include reprints of selected statutes and antitrust guidelines.

 This ten-volume treatise is considered to be one of the most authoritative works on copyright law, covering constitutional, statutory and common law issues.
 Included are full-text of laws, regulations and international conventions and forms and jury instructions.
-There are also numerous citations to primary and secondary authorities.
-The treatise is in loose leaf format, with supplementation approximately twice yearly.
+There are also extensive citations to relevant primary and secondary authorities.

 - Kohn on Music Licensing (KF3035 .K64 2010) (4th ed., 2010)

 - Moser on Music Copyright (KF3035.Z9 M674 2006 Electronic) (Online only)

 - Music On The Internet: Understanding The New Rights & Solving New Problems (KF390.5.M8 M87 2001)

 - Promises To Keep: Technology, Law, And The Future Of Entertainment (KF3035 .F57 2004)